akashdeep45/virtual_piano_major_project4599525/web_version/README.md

-# Paper Piano - Web Version
+# Virtual Piano - Web Version

 Play piano on printed paper or in the air using hand tracking in your browser!